 An optional argument that is used to specify the rate of depreciation.

 If the [factor] argument is omitted from the function, it takes on the default value of 2 (specifying the double declining depreciation method).

 In the example below, the DDB function uses the double declining depreciation method to calculate the yearly depreciation of an asset that cost $10,000 at the start of year 1, and has a salvage value of $1,000 after 5 years.

-Further examples of the Excel DDB function can be found on the Microsoft Office website.
+Further details and examples of the Excel DDB function are provided on the Microsoft Office website.

 If you get an error from the Excel DDB Function, this is likely to be one of the following:

 - The supplied cost or the supplied salvage argument is < 0;

 - Any of the supplied life, period or [factor] arguments are ≤ 0;